SquadPod review

 Buy the book

-The Little Board Game Café by Jennifer Page can be purchased from Amazon on Kindle and in paperback, and as an eBook from Kobo and iBooks.
+After Paris by Nicole Kennedy can be purchased from Amazon on Kindle, hardback and in paperback, and as an eBook from Kobo and iBooks.
 See also Ethical Book Search.

 About the author